mike-decarlo/augmentr/README.md

 Additional utilities that are not included in base R

-The {augmentr} package for R contains several, one-off tools that augment the functionality provided by base R. This collection of functions are utility or calculatory in nature.
+The <code>{augmentr}</code> package for R contains several, one-off tools that augment the functionality provided by base R. This collection of functions are utility or calculatory in nature.

 ## Getting Started